Israel’s invasion of Gaza City: What does it mean and what happens next?

 Belgium’s foreign ministry urged Israel “to reverse its decision to outroll operation ‘Gideon Chariots II,’” referring to the planned Gaza City siege, adding it would “lead to more death, destruction and mass displacement.”

-And Mr Netanyahu is also facing objections from Israelis themselves.
-Last weekend hundreds of thousands of protesters turned out in Tel Avi calling for an end to the war and the release of the hostages.
-Further demonstrations are planned to take place in the coming days.
+And Netanyahu is also facing objections from Israelis themselves.
+Earlier this month hundreds of thousands of protesters turned out in Tel Avi calling for an end to the war and the release of the hostages, with further demonstrations planned.

 Join our commenting forum